Madis0/OneBar/README.md

 * Health - red bar, **number**
 * Armor - white bar on top, no number
 * Absorption - no bar, **+number**
+* Health boost - same as health, but changes bars widths to fit the max health

 #### Negative (right-to-left)